128technology/docs/docs/config_ha.md

 sidebar_label: Dual Node High Availability
 ---

 The SSR provides significant flexibility for high availability configurations.
 The SSR can deploy multiple software instances (referred to as nodes) within the same single installation, providing high availability across router nodes.
-And like traditional routers, the SSR software can be deployed as a single router instance on multiple platforms, with high availability configured in a dual router configuration.
+And like traditional routers, the SSR software can also be deployed as a single router instance on multiple platforms, with high availability configured in a dual router configuration.

 This document contains the steps for configuring support for configuration of dual or multi-node high availability.
 In addtion to the shared MAC interface method of dual node high availability, the release of the 5.4 software includes [VRRP as a configuration option](#high-availability-using-vrrp).

 With each of these deployment models in version 5.4, there are two significant options to be addressed, which begin with the questions; Do you need stateful failover, or do you need stateless failover?
-A new service route parameter, [`enable-failover`](#service-route-failover), provides stateful failover on either a VRRP or a shared MAC interface.
+A new service route parameter introduced in version 5.4, [`enable-failover`](#service-route-failover), provides stateful failover on either a VRRP or a shared MAC interface.

 ## Requirements
-Configuring high availability requires that two SSR routing nodes have at least one device-interface that is shared between them (referred to in this document as a _shared interface_).
+Configuring high availability in a shared-interface configuration requires that two SSR routing nodes have at least one device-interface that is shared between them.
 Shared interfaces are configured on both nodes, but are active on only one node at a time.
 These shared interfaces **must** be in the same L2 broadcast domain; this is because the SSR uses gratuitous ARP messages to announce an interface failover, so that it may receive packets in place of its counterpart.

 The two SSR router nodes that make up a high availability pair must be collocated due to latency sensitivities for the information that they synchronize between themselves.